shohidul-jaman-anik/Personal-Portfolio/README.md

-# Md Anik - Full Stack Developer Portfolio
+# Shohidul Jaman Anik - Software Developer Portfolio

 Welcome to my portfolio!
 I am a **Software Developer** with expertise in building modern, responsive, and scalable web and mobile applications.
 I specialize in both frontend and backend development using cutting-edge technologies.